-- limited downstream infrastructure limiting the development of new or expanded import terminals; - local community resistance to proposed or existing LNG facilities based on safety, environmental, environmental justice or security concerns; - any significant explosion, spill or similar incident involving an LNG facility or vessel involved in the LNG transportation, storage and regasification industry; and - labor or political unrest affecting existing or proposed sites for LNG regasification terminals.
+- limited downstream infrastructure limiting the development of new or expanded import terminals; - local community resistance to proposed or existing LNG facilities based on safety, environmental, environmental justice or security concerns; - rising construction, labor or borrowing cost of export terminals; - any significant explosion, spill or similar incident involving an LNG facility or vessel involved in the LNG transportation, storage and regasification industry; and - labor or political unrest affecting existing or proposed sites for LNG regasification terminals.

-Additionally, if there are adverse effects or delays to the continued development of LNG-related infrastructure, then there could be an excess of available LNG shipping tonnage in the market, resulting in weaker pricing for our services.
+Additionally, if there are adverse impacts on or delays to, the continued development of LNG-related infrastructure, then there could be an excess of available LNG shipping tonnage in the market, resulting in weaker pricing for our services.